Guangzhou–Kowloon through train

-Until the suspension of service in early 2020 amidst the coronavirus pandemic twelve trains ran in each direction every day, with a journey time of 1 hour 40 minutes.
+Twelve trains ran in each direction every day, with a journey time of 1 hour 40 minutes.

-The MTRC operates the KTT service on this route.
-The KTT service is provided by double-decker trains, usually comprising two Premium Class carriages and five First Class carriages.
-China Railway Guangzhou Group provides the other trains on this route.
+The MTRC operated the KTT service on this route.
+The KTT service was provided by double-decker trains, usually comprising two Premium Class carriages and five First Class carriages.
+China Railway Guangzhou Group provided the other trains on this route.

-Places served by the MTR Guangzhou–Kowloon Through Train include: Hong Kong, Dongguan, Guangzhou.
+Places served by the MTR Guangzhou–Kowloon Through Train included: Hong Kong, Dongguan, Guangzhou.
+The service had been suspended since the outbreak of COVID-19, and officially discontinued in 31 July 2024, following an announcement by the General Administration of Customs on the closure of all four railway ports of the inter-city through trains, citing that the travel needs had been met by high-speed rail services from Hong Kong West Kowloon to Guangzhou East.

 History

 Early years

 The original line of the Chinese section was called Kowloon-Canton Railway Corporation (KCR) and the British section was called Kowloon–Canton Railway (KCR), which later stretched a rapid transit network in the other New Territories regions in Hong Kong.
 The engineering partnership Messrs Arthur John Barry and John Wolfe-Barry were Consulting Engineers to the project.